Mastering the 10K: Proven Training Plans, Speed Work, and Smart Pacing Tips

 • Main set: 5 × 800 m at 5K pace, 2 min jog

-• Cool‑down: 10 min easy Save it in your personal collection for repeat use.
+• Cool-down: 10 min easy Store it for future use.

 10K-Ready Workout (6 km total)

-• Main set: 3 × 1 km at your anticipated 10K race pace, 2 min easy jog between each kilometre
+• Main set: 3 × 1 km at your target 10K race pace, 2 min easy jog between each kilometre

 • Cool-down: 10 min relaxed jog, finish with 5 min of static stretching (quads, hamstrings, calves)

-Run this on a flat or gently rolling route, keep an eye on your personalised pace zones, and note how the effort feels compared to a casual run.
-Over the next two weeks, gradually extend the main set to 4 × 1 km, or increase the distance of your weekly long run by 1 km.
+Run this on a flat or gently rolling route, check your pace zones, and notice how the sensation differs from an easy run.
+Over the next two weeks, extend the main set to 4 × 1 km, or increase your weekly long run by 1 km.

 References